abasak24/ece594Neuromorphic/README.md

 Graph Processing on Neuromorphic Hardware

 ## Instructions on Datasets
 * We used three datasets for our evaluation located in "datasets" folder.
-Please use the .txt files with eights included.
+Please use the .txt files with weights included.

 ## Instructions to run the software simulaton
 * python src/SSSPWithPath.py ../datasets/smallKroneckerWeighted.txt 32
-* Specify the path to datasets
+* Specify the path to dataset
 * Specify the total number of nodes in the graph

 ## Final Project Report and Slides (Due Dec 4)